ProfessorKazarinoff/jupyterhub-engr101/docs/docs/server_setup.md

 # Set Up Digital Ocean Server

-To start the JupyterHub deployment process, we need to set up an Ubuntu 18.04 Server hosted by a cloud provider.
+To start the JupyterHub deployment process, we need to set up an Ubuntu 18.04 server hosted by a cloud provider.

 [TOC]

-Digital Ocean is a cloud service provider like Amazon Web Services (AWS), Google Cloud, Microsoft Azure and Linode.
-Digital Ocean provides virtual private servers (called _droplets_ in Digital Ocean-speak) and online storage of static files (called _spaces_ in Digital Ocean-speak).
+Digital Ocean is a cloud service provider like Amazon Web Services (AWS), Google Cloud, Microsoft Azure, and Linode.
+Digital Ocean provides virtual private servers (called _Droplets_ in Digital Ocean-speak) and online storage of static files (called _Spaces_ in Digital Ocean-speak).

 We are going to run the JupyterHub server on a Digital Ocean _droplet_.
 I like Digital Ocean's prices and web interface.
 The documentation on Digital Ocean is pretty good too.
 I already have a Digital Ocean account.
 I don't remember exactly how I signed up for my Digital Ocean account, but going to this link: